Registration for Community Day is now open!

 - Volunteer opportunities during the Community Day

 - Useful workshops, and monthly parent training and education courses focused on the K12 curriculum, teaching strategies, and support

-- Socialization opportunities, including CAVA Close-Ups that offer free refreshments, discussion groups, and networking with other parents and CAVA staff
+- Socialization opportunities, including discussion groups and networking with other parents and CAVA staff

 - Parent groups: Booster Club, book clubs, and more

 - A chance for your student to complete a lesson so you can check it off in the OLS*

-- On-site child care for siblings—ages two to five—of students in the 10 independent California Virtual Academies
+- On-site child care for students' siblings—ages two to five

 See our CAVA Community Day Locations for the 2017–2018 school year.

 Don't see a location near you?
-Don't worry—we're expanding the Community Day program to reach more families across the state!
-Stay tuned to our website for these updates.
+We're expanding the Community Day program to reach more families across the state!
+Stay tuned to our website for updates.

 There is no discrimination in the admission of students to the Community Day program on the basis of race, creed, color, disability or gender.
-The 10 independent California Virtual Academies provide a tuition-free public education to all of their students.
+The California Virtual Academies provide a tuition-free public education to all of their students.
 All students, however, need to meet the enrollment requirements.